JonasKlamroth/JJBMC/ReadMe.md

 ### Requirements
 - Java 8 (both newer and older versions do not work due to incompatibilities with OpenJML)
 - Gradle 6.4.1 or higher (only if gradle wrapper does not work on your system)
-- Preferrably some Unix OS (tested only on Ubuntu 20.04)
+- Preferably some Unix OS (tested only on Ubuntu 20.04)

 ### Compiling JJBMC
 - Make sure that **JAVA_HOME** points to a valid installation of Java 8 (tested for openjdk).